|

 With almost half of our projects involving tandem solutions, we’ve come to the conclusion that some of the risks associated with this lifting technique are often unrecognized, even by experienced overhead crane operators.
 In this article, we explore these hazards and the best measures to avoid them, to ensure safety and peace of mind.

-The unsuspected and overlooked dangers of tandem lifting
+The unsuspected and overlooked dangers of twin lifts

 There are two main hazards that are harder to spot when maneuvering two pieces of equipment.
 Let’s look at them in detail.